sas229/geopyv/docs/source/autoapi/geopyv/subset/index.rst

                 * **ax** (`matplotlib.pyplot.axes`) -- Axes object.

       .. note::
           * The figure and axes objects can be returned allowing standard matplotlib functionality to be used to augment the plot generated.
-See the :ref:plots tutorial <`Plots Tutorial>` for guidance.
+            See the :ref:`plots tutorial <Plots Tutorial>` for guidance.

       .. warning::
           * Can only be used once the subset has been solved using the :meth:`~geopyv.subset.Subset.solve` method.

       .. seealso::
           :meth:`~geopyv.plots.convergence_subset`